 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 If you want the very best training available in Economics you simply can't do better than University of California - Los Angeles.
-Grads of the Economics program state that they receive average early career earnings of $50,566 and mid-career earnings of $108,958.
+Students from the Economics program at University of California - Los Angeles earn 19.0% more than the standard graduate with the same degree.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 University of California - Berkeley is one of the finest schools in the country for Economics.
 Students who graduate from the Economics program earn an average of $56,649 in their early career salary, and $113,409 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Around 87.0% of UC Berkeley applicants send their SAT scores, which average around 1,370.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Interested in learning more about University of California - Berkeley's campus?
-Go on a virtual tour.
+Learn more to see how well UC Berkeley ranks in other categories.

 It's hard to find a better school than University of California - Santa Barbara if you want to pursue Economics as a major.
 Students who graduate from this program report average early career earnings of $57,346 and mid-career earnings of $108,711.
-With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.
+This school is located in the suburban area of Santa Barbara, California, close to shops and other amusement.

 New York University is among your top options if you want to study Economics.
-Grads of the Economics program state that they receive average early career income of $54,908 and mid-career income of $87,516.
+Students from the Economics program at New York University earn 6.2% more than the standard college graduate with the same degree.
 New York University is among the largest schools in New York.